Solar Thermal Collectors from Kvelsrud in Norway to Belgrade

 Production has already commenced, and we are in the process of delivering the first installation to Belgrade, Serbia.
-72 square meters of solar heat collectors will over the coming weeks be installed onto the roof of the UN primary school in Belgrade, providing hot water for the sanitary installation and general consumption.
+72 square meters of solar heat collectors will be installed onto the roof of the UN primary school in Belgrade, providing hot water for the sanitary installation and general consumption.
 Furthermore, the surplus heat will be provided back into the city’s district heating system - one of the largest district heating networks in Europe.

 The school building houses 1400 students in 55 classes.
 The school has a modern design, for which the solar thermal collectors fit perfectly.
 The solar collectors are integrated into the easterly tilted roof, and will form a natural and harmonic part of the overall school building In addition to traditional classrooms, the school houses special function rooms, and offices, as well as a gym, and courts for basketball, volleyball, football and team handball.
 The hot water consumption is relatively high, but the Inaventa Solar solar heat collectors will have sufficient energy production, so that there will be a surplus of heat, which will be channeled out into the district heating network connected to the school.